-Your Pin Payments dashboard allows you to charge your customers on a recurring basis.
+Your Pin Payments dashboard allows you to charge customers on a recurring basis.
 This is useful for regular delivery services, software subscriptions, and many other types of business.

-Log in to your Pin Payments dashboard, and visit the recurring section.
+Log in to your Pin Payments account and visit the Recurring section of your dashboard.
 This section lists all the recurring payment plans you have created.
 To create your first plan click the “New Plan” button.

 The customer will be subscribed to the plan, and will receive a confirmation email.
 Unless the plan includes a free trial, the customer will be billed immediately.

 The customer’s subscription details will be displayed.
 The subscription details screen shows a full billing history and the current state of the customer’s subscription.

 Customers can also subscribe to plans using our hosted subscription page.